 - Related symptoms

 - Medications used and effect

-How to Record Information
+How to record information

 A headache diary is a very valuable tool that benefits both the patient and the health practitioner.
-While the patient themselves can begin to see patterns forming in the diary and possibly link certain triggers to headaches, the diary provides more comprehensive information to the healthcare professional than would be possible if the patient recounted event by memory.
+While the patient themselves can begin to see patterns forming in the diary and possibly link certain triggers to headaches, the diary provides more comprehensive information to the healthcare professional than would be possible if the patient simply recounted the event by memory.